-Students earning a score of four to seven on higher level exams will receive at least four semester hours of credit.
-No credit is awarded for subjects passed at the standard level of IB.
+Students earning a score of 4 or greater on Higher Level examinations may receive four semester hours of credit in biology, business administration, computer science, communications, literature, philosophy or theatre.
+A score of 5 or greater is required for credit in foreign languages.
+No credit is awarded for Standard Level examinations.
 Scores should be sent to the Office of Admissions.